Nithish0605/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Initialize Parameters – Set initial values for slope m and intercept 𝑏 and choose a learning rate 𝛼 2.Compute Cost Function – Calculate the Mean Squared Error (MSE) to measure model performance.
+1. Initialize Parameters – Set initial values for slope m and intercept 𝑏 and choose a learning rate 𝛼
+2. Compute Cost Function – Calculate the Mean Squared Error (MSE) to measure model performance.
-3.pdate Parameters Using Gradient Descent – Compute gradients and update m and b using the learning rate.
+3. pdate Parameters Using Gradient Descent – Compute gradients and update m and b using the learning rate.
-4.Repeat Until Convergence – Iterate until the cost function stabilizes or a maximum number of iterations is reached
+4. Repeat Until Convergence – Iterate until the cost function stabilizes or a maximum number of iterations is reached

 ## Program:
 ```python